firecomm/firecomm/README.md

 }
 ```

-> In our example, the RPC method BidiMath will send a Benchmark message as a stream from the client Stub and will *return* a Benchmark message from the server Handler for BidiMath.
-The Benchmark message on either side will be an Object with the properties `requests` and `responses`.
+> In our example, the RPC method BidiMath will send a stream of Benchmark messages from the client Stub and will *return* a stream of Benchmark messages from the server Handler for BidiMath.
+The Benchmark message received on either side will be an Object with the properties `requests` and `responses`.
 The values of `requests` and `responses` will be doubles, or potentially very large numbers.

 ## 2. Let's `build()` a `package`